Friday, February 28, 2025

 • Embrace all elements!
 Don't let dialogue be only form of communication to audience, speak through production choices.

 This is where my heads at right now, with probably my main goal being to experiment and try cool/ more abstract things in the way we tell the story we choose to tell.
-I want to have a strong personal connection with not just what we end up choosing for plot, characters, and the SCRIPTT (very excited about writing), but also very meticulous choices regarding the way we choose to film and edit.
+I want to have a strong personal connection with not just what we end up choosing for plot, characters, and the SCRIPT (very excited about writing), but also very meticulous choices regarding the way we choose to film and edit.
 THIS TIME WE ARE TAKING ALL OF SPRING BREAK TO EDIT because last time I had to rush and it was so stressful.
-Especially considering that we both also really want to prioritize getting more involved with Adobe Features like Color grading/ stylistic elements, we are both also focusing on our time management so that we can experiment without paranoia of due dates.
+With the time we will give ourselves to edit, we both really want to prioritize getting more involved with Adobe Features such as Color grading, focusing on our time management so that we can experiment without paranoia of due dates.

-With all of that being said, I am really happy to be starting, and without further ado, LETS START THE SV SHORT FILM CREATIONNNN (that's what I will be referring to the short film as until we come up with a name ;)
+With all of that being said, I am really happy to be starting, and without further ado, LETS START THE SHORT FILM CREATIONNNN :)